Regional District of Nanaimo losing forest, farm lands - BC Local News

 “They’re not looking to get farm land status,” said Wilson.
 “But in terms of moving toward sustainability for food supply and agricultural land, I think we’re a little healthier than what we’re seeing here.
 It’s just, I think, the indicators might not be right.
 I am just trying to put some minds at rest here.”

-Out of 15 indicators identified in the report, 12 are either positively progressing or remaining stable, with three indicators moving away from the desired regional goals and this includes the loss of farm lands.

-Another goal that’s moving away from target is the amount of land classified as Private Managed Forest Land.
-Since 2015 the amount of PMFL has declined by 485 hectares.
+Another goal that’s moving away from target is the amount of land classified as private managed forest land which since 2015 has declined by 485 hectares.
 The region has decreased by a further 91 hectares between 2017 and 2018.
-The change is attributed to the sale of PMFL lands, which are re-classified by BC Assessment as a result of change of the primary use from forestry to residential.
+The change is attributed to the sale of PMFL lands, which are re-classified by B.C.
+Assessment as a result of change of the primary use from forestry to residential.

 The issue of housing affordability and suitability is another area of struggle.

-The 2016 Canada Census data indicated that the median household income in the Parksville and Nanaimo Agglomeration is $62,844.
+The 2016 Canada census data indicated that the median household income in Parksville-Nanaimo is $62,844.
 According to the Canada Mortgage and Housing Corporation which, establishes the affordable rent threshold for lower income households, there was an increase in the number of renters whose income is below the 50 per cent median for the region.

 In 2018, the number of available units for lower income households has gone down from 2,301 to 1,173 within Nanaimo and Parksville.
-This downward trend, which has been happening in the last three years, is attributed to the rise in rental and home ownership prices and limited rental availability.
-As a direct result of this noted change, Schile said, the RDN is currently undertaking a Regional Housing and Capacity Study to better understand local housing issues, and to guide future policy development, as part of the RGS update.
+This trend, which has been happening in the last three years, is attributed to the rise in rental and home ownership prices and limited rental availability.
+As a direct result of this noted change, Schile said, the RDN is currently undertaking a regional housing and capacity study to better understand local housing issues, and to guide future policy development, as part of the regional growth strategy update.